-2021 has been full of significance for Australia’s largest Norbertine community, based at St Joseph’s Church and St Norbert College in Queens Park.
+2021 was full of significance for Australia’s largest Norbertine community, based at St Joseph’s Church and St Norbert College in Queens Park.

-Like Norbertines around the world, the Perth community has been celebrating 900 years of the founding of the Order.
-And of added significance this year was the professions of three brothers.
+Like Norbertines around the world, the Perth community celebrated900 years of the founding of the Order.
+And of added significance at the end of the year was the professions of three brothers.

 On Sunday, 14 November, several hundred attendees witnessed the Profession of Vows of Brothers John, Kenneth and Stephen at St Joseph’s Church.